ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/ongoing-tasks/pull-replication.markdown

 There are two roles:

-1. The [Hub](../../server/ongoing-tasks/pull-replication/pull-replication-as-hub), a database from which the data will be pulled from.
+1. The **Hub**, a database from which the data will be pulled from.
-2. The [Sink](../../server/ongoing-tasks/pull-replication/pull-replication-as-sink), a database that will initiate the connection and receive the data from the Hub.
+2. The **Sink**, a database that will initiate the connection and receive the data from the Hub.

 ## Why Pull Replication